jtduong22/MHGUWeaponFilter/README.md

 * ~~fix sorting by affinity~~
 * ~~fix sharpness~~
 * display which songs a hunting horn has
+* filter which charge a bow has by number

 ## Acknowledgements
 GatheringHallStudios - Database was used from their [MHGenDatabase](https://github.com/gatheringhallstudios/MHGenDatabase/) project.